 We look for pre-meds who are passionate about pursuing their vocation for medicine and healthcare.

 "Joining the Atlantis Project was one of the best decisions I have made in my life.
 It was definitely a life-changing experience and one that I have consistently talked about in my medical school essays and interviews.
 This trip was one that I will surely never forget.”

 "The trek into medicine can be an arduous undertaking.
 The distinctive experience offered by the Atlantis Project can serve to validate and invigorate your desire to enter the medical field.
 Both the medical and exploratory aspects of the Atlantis Project, if they were separate, would warrant an ardent pursuit.
 When combined, they create an opportunity unlike any other."

-- George Bugarinovic, John Hopkins University '15
+George Bugarinovic, Johns Hopkins '15